-Deriving Parameters from Transit Light Curves
+17.5 Deriving Parameters from Transit Light Curves

 The orbital period of the exoplanet is the easiest parameter to measure.
-In Figure 17.11 is the light curve of "Kepler 1b", the first of the exoplanets examined by the Kepler mission.
+In Figure 17.10 is the light curve of "Kepler 1b", the first of the exoplanets examined by the Kepler mission.
 Kepler 1b is a Hot Jupiter, so it has a deep transit.
 You can see from the figure that transits recur every 2.5 days.
 That is the orbital period of the planet.
 It is very easy to figure out orbital periods, so we will not be doing that in this lab today.

 In the following eight figures are the light curves of eight different transiting exoplanets.
 Today you will be using these light curves to determine the properties of transiting exoplanets.
 To help you through this complicated process, the data for exoplanet #8 will be worked out at each step below.
 You will do the same process for one of the other seven transiting exoplanets.
 Your TA might assign one to you, or you will be left to choose one.
 Towards the end of today's exercise your group will classify both of these exoplanets.
-Each panel lists the orbital period of the exoplanet #2.
+Each panel lists the orbital period of the exoplanets ("xxx day orbit"), ranging from 3.89 days for exoplanet #3, to 3.48 years for exoplanet #2.
 You should be able to guess what that means already: one is close to its host star, the other far away.
 The other information contained in these figures is a measurement of "t", the total time of the transit ("eclipse takes xxx hours").
 When working with the equations below, all time units must be in seconds!
 Remember, 3600 seconds per hour, 24 hours per day, 365 days per year (there are 3.15×10^7 seconds per year).

-Figure 17.11: The light curve of Kepler 1b as measured by the Kepler satellite.
+Figure 17.10: The light curve of Kepler 1b as measured by the Kepler satellite.
 The numbers on the y-axis are the total counts (how much light was measured), while the x-axis is "modified Julian days".
 This is a system that simply makes it easy to figure out periods of astronomical events since it is a number that increases by 1 every day (instead of figuring out how many days there were between June 6th and November 3rd).
 Thus, to get an orbital period you just subtract the MJD of one event from the MJD of the next event.